briantwhelan/Sorting-Algorithms/README.md

 Insertion Sort has a best-case time complexity of &Theta;(N) as the while loop will not be entered if every element that is being inserted is greater than the largest element currently in the sorted part.
 This only occurs when the array to be sorted is in fact already sorted.

 Insertion Sort is both a stable and in-place sorting algorithm.
-It does not require any additional memory meaning it has a space complexity of &Theta;(1).
+It does not require any additional memory meaning it has a worst-case space complexity of &Theta;(1).

 ### Potential Improvements
 - **Swap Elements Before Sorting** - by comparing array[0] with array[array.length - 1] and swapping accordingly, comparing array[1] with array[array.length - 2] and swapping accordingly and so on, we can drastically improve the number of comparisons needed within the insertion sort algorithm.
 [See here for more information.](http://ijcset.com/docs/IJCSET13-04-05-068.pdf) (I have not implemented this improvement in my algorithm)